ThomasPGriffin/thomaspgriffin.github.io/index.md

 ---
 layout: frontpage
 title: Tom Griffin
 description: Tom Griffin is a PhD candidate at Drexel University.
+This webpage is currently under construction...
-keywords: Tom, Griffin, Thomas, finance, phd
+keywords: Tom, Griffin, Thomas, finance, phd, drexel
 ---

 Tom Griffin is a PhD candidate at Drexel University